-The purpose of ISO/IEC 11179-7:2019 is to define a metamodel that can be used to support the registration of data sets within a metadata registry.
+Therefore, The purpose of this standard is to define a metamodel that can be used to support the registration of data sets within a metadata registry.

 The metamodel defined in this standard can be used to support the description of data sets that are: